slackapi/Slack-Python-Onboarding-Tutorial/docs/Section-1.md

 First, you'll want to create a Flask app in [`app.py`](./../app.py).
 Then you'll need to add a couple routes:
 - **`"/install"`** a route that renders an installation page where users can add your Slack app to their team
-- **`"/thanks"`** a route that renders a thank you page to let users know your app has been sucessfully installed.
+- **`"/thanks"`** a route that renders a thank you page to let users know your app has been successfully installed.
     - This route will be the endpoint of the `redirect URL` where Slack will send a temporary authorization code.
 We'll exchange that code for an OAuth token here, using our `bot` object's `auth` method.
 - **`"/listening"`** a route that listens for all incoming requests from Slack.
     - This route will be the endpoint of the `request URL` where Slack will send all Events your app is subscribed to.